Wixom in Oakland County, Michigan — The American Midwest (Great Lakes)

 Erected 1985 by Bureau of History, Michigan Department of State.
 (Marker Number L1067.)

-.
+Topics and series.
+This historical marker is listed in these topic lists: Notable Buildings • Settlements & Settlers.
 In addition, it is included in the Michigan Historical Commission series list.
 A significant historical year for this entry is 1897.

 Location.
 42° 31.881′ N, 83° 32.194′ W. Marker is in Wixom, Michigan, in Oakland County.
-Marker is at the intersection of North Wixom Road and West Maple Road, on the left when traveling north on North Wixom Road.
+It is at the intersection of North Wixom Road and West Maple Road, on the left when traveling north on North Wixom Road.
 Touch for map.
 Marker is at or near this postal address: 687 North Wixom Road, Wixom MI 48393, United States of America.
 Touch for directions.